EmeraldSysDev/ChaosVDotNet/README.md

 <!-- LICENSE -->
 ## License

-Copyright (c) 2022 Ryan Omasta - ryand@emeraldsys.xyz
+Copyright (C) 2022 Ryan Omasta - ryand@emeraldsys.xyz
 All rights reserved.

 Distributed under the GPL-3.0 License (GNU General Public License v3.0).
 See `LICENSE` for more information.
 All files except for effect files will have a header explaining `LICENSE` information.